 The wallet is hierarchical deterministic, which means new addresses are used for incoming transactions and storing change, ensuring your wallet’s privacy.

 The transaction fee on GreenAddress entirely depends on the users need to prioritise their transactions.
 The recommended Bitcoin Network fee is determined by the size of the transaction and the network activity at the transaction time.
-This makes GreenAddress one of the cheapest bitcoin wallets.
+This makes GreenAddress one of the best crypto wallet with lowest fees possible.

-It is worth noting that there are no crypto wallets that allow you to send BTC for free.
+It is worth noting that there is no crypto wallet with lowest fees that allow you to send BTC for free.
 As we explained earlier, the fees charged are necessary to ensure that miners are incentivised to confirm your transaction and add it to the next block.

 Using the cheapest bitcoin wallets, we have reviewed here, you can lower the BTC transaction fees.
 That’s because these wallets allow you to choose the fees you want to pay for a transaction.
 But remember, the lower the fees, the longer it might take for your transaction to be validated.
 Coinbase can be considered as a free Bitcoin wallet with no fees as they operate via email or QR code.